 Omid Farokhzad, M.D. is one of our co-founders and has served as a member of our board of directors since 2007.
 Dr. Farokhzad is the CEO and founder of Seer Biosciences.
 Previously, he was a Professor at Harvard Medical School, or HMS, and a physician-scientist at Brigham and Women's Hospital, or BWH, where he established and directed the BWH Center of Nanomedicine.
 He currently maintains an unpaid faculty position at HMS and BWH.
 Prior to joining the HMS faculty, Dr. Farokhzad completed his postgraduate clinical and postdoctoral research trainings, respectively, at BWH/HMS and MIT.
 In 2016, he was among the recipients of the Ellis Island Medal of Honor, and in 2014, the Golden Door Award from the International Institute of New England, for his scientific, societal, and economic contributions to America as an immigrant.
 Dr. Farokhzad was elected to the College of the Fellows of the American Institute of Medical and Biological Engineering.
 He is the recipient of the 2013 RUSNANOPRIZE, and was named an Ernst & Young 2012 New England Entrepreneur of the Year.
-Dr. Farokhzad has been directly involved in the launch and development of Directors of Seer Biosciences, Tarveda Therapeutics and Placon Therapeutics.
+Dr. Farokhzad has been directly involved in the launch and development of four biotechnology companies and, on occasion, has assumed additional roles in support of management.
+Dr. Farokhzad currently serves on the Board of Directors of Seer Biosciences, Tarveda Therapeutics and Placon Therapeutics.
 From 2006 to 2014, Dr. Farokhzad served on the Board of Directors of BIND Therapeutics, Inc. He received his M.D. and M.A. from Boston University School of Medicine, and his M.B.A. from MIT.
 Dr. Farokhzad's extensive knowledge of our business and the nanomedicine field and his medical training contributed to our board of directors' conclusion that he should serve as a director of our company.